Non-Invasive-Bioelectronics-Lab/tensorflow-lite-microcontroller-autoencoder/autoencoder_coral_mini/README.md

 ![Alt text](images/Coral_mini_text.png)

-## run_tflite.py
-The "run_tflite.py" script demonstrates how to use a TensorFlow Lite (TFLite) model to perform inference on noisy test data.
-The main steps are summarized by the following:
-1- Import the necessary libraries: "numpy", "tensorflow", and "os"
-2- Get the current path and combine it with the filenames to create the full path of the model and the data files
-3- Loads the data using "np.load"
+## Running models on Coral Dev mini

+After opening a shell to the Coral Dev Mini board, git clone the repository: https://github.com/MSH19/ML_testing.
+Or, download these files to a folder:

+- run_tflite_float_only.py (for running the float TFLite model and printing the results (tested))
-4- Loads the TFLite model and allocate tensors
+- run_tflite_float.py (for running the float TFLite model and printing the evaluation metrics (not tested))
-5- Gets the input and output details from the interpreter
-6- Converts the x_text_noisy data to np.float32 and stores them in text_data
-7- For each sample in the test data do the following:
-a- Reshape the sample to match the input tensor shape of the TFLite model
-b- Set the input and invoke inference
-c- Retreive the output and store in the results
+- run_tflite_int8.py (for running the TFLite int8 model and printing the results (tested))
-8- Convert the results into a Numpy array and store in another variable (decoded_layer)
-9- Print the decoded_layer (results of the inference)
+- run_tflite_int8_only.py (for running the float TFLite model and printing the evaluation metrics (not tested))
+- daefoat is the TFLite float model
+- daeint8 is the TFLite quantized model

 ## Run the model on the Coral Dev Board Coral_mini_text
 1- Connect the board to a Linux-based PC through the data cable only